collinbarlage/drawLine/drawLine/README.md

 ## How to run

-To run drawLine in TUX, simply exicute `make` in the program's root directory.
-Then, exicute the program by typing `./drawLine INSERT ARGUMENTS HERE`.
+To run A5 in TUX, simply execute `make` in the program's root directory.
+Then, exicute the program by typing `./A5 -INSERT -ARGUMENTS HERE`.
 For example:
 ```
 > make
-> ./drawLine -f hw1_8.ps -x
+> ./A5 -f hw1_8.ps -x
 ```

 🔥🔥🔥